bach-sh/bach/lib/bach/README.md

     test-rm-rf-assert() {
         # Verify your test case
         sudo rm -rf /   # This is the actual command to run on your host!
-                        # DO NOT worry!
+                        # DO NOT PANIC!
 By using Bach Testing Framework it won't actually run.
     }

     test-rm-your-dot-git() {